-Even in 2017, email boasts some of the highest engagement rates of any modern marketing strategy.
+Email boasts one of the highest engagement rates of any marketing channel.
 The ability to target people on an individual basis with personalised messages is only really possible with a strategic, segmented email marketing strategy.

 Get it right and you’ll be turning blog readers into paying customers, clients into repeat buyers and your regulars into brand loyalists who find it difficult to go elsewhere.
 Of course, this all hangs on sending out the right kind of emails, so here are fifteen lead nurturing email examples and templates to get you started.

-Infusionsoft is one of the industry’s leading email marketing tools and the first email template it recommends is having no template at all.
+Keap is one of the industry’s leading marketing automation tools and the first email template it recommends is having no template at all.

 Here’s the thing.
 Despite all the email design best practices and people saying they prefer HTML emails, study after study has shown that plain-text emails perform better.
-In fact, it turns out, as the number of images in an email increases, click-through rates generally decrease (HubSpot).
+In fact, as the number of images in an email increases, click-through rates generally decrease (HubSpot).

 Now, these studies don’t tell us everything – it’s another case of correlation vs. causation but, for a lot of businesses, this holds true.
 In my experience, this is more common for B2B brands than B2C but not exclusively, by any means.
 So don’t rule out the possibility of some plain-text emails because you could be in for a surprise.

 Like I say, there’s a place for plain-text emails in many marketing campaigns but it’s important to know when to use images.
-This template from email marketing platform SendinBlue simply wouldn’t cut it for an eCommerce fashion brand without the visuals.
-It’ hard to think of a situation where you’ll want to promote retail products without images so, while the studies I refer to in example one are legit, they don’t mean you should ditch the visuals altogether.
+This template from the email marketing platform Brevo simply wouldn’t cut it for an e-commerce fashion brand without the visuals.
+It’s hard to think of a situation where you’ll want to promote retail products without images so, while the studies I refer to in example one are legit, they don’t mean you should ditch the visuals altogether.